BLADESREVENGE/BLADESREVENGE/README.md

-- 👋 Hi, I’m @BLADESREVENGE
-- 👀 I’m interested in programming
+## Hi there 👋

+## I'm a Beginner Developer

-- 🌱 I’m currently learning HTML, CSS & JS
+- 🌱 I’m currently learning Web Devlopment.
-- 💞️ I’m looking to collaborate on Websites
+- 👯 I’m looking to be more involved in the community
-- 📫 How to reach me: You can reach me via discord: blades#7389
+- 🥅 2022 Goals: Learn web development so I can create good websites.
+- ⚡ Fun fact: I love to read
+- Contact: dg.qndt@gmail.com or blades#7389 on discord

+### Technologies and Tools: